-I consider that parts of the documents marked 's47G' contains information concerning the business, commercial or financial affairs of an organization.

-The information consists of supplier details, and information regarding quantity and pricing.
+I am satisfied that documents 5 and 7 contain information concerning the business, commercial or financial affairs of an organization.
+The information consists of commercially sensitive information regarding the business affairs of a third party organization.

 In determining whether disclosure of the information within the documents would or could reasonably be expected to adversely affect the lawful business, commercial or financial affairs of an organisation, I have had regard to the following factors: